 The standard for this type of an appeal is extremely high and one that isn’t granted unless you can show a serious error by your lawyer.
 What constitutes serious error?
 While each case is different, examples may your lawyer's failure to explain the charges to which you are pleading, or that your lawyer didn't explain collateral consequences such as immigration or possible deportation proceedings that would result in your plea.

 No matter how dynamite your attorney's reputation is, if they don't clearly advise or explain everything to you or fail to negotiate a plea bargain on your behalf, then you may have a claim for ineffective assistance of counsel.
 More recently, courts have held that that it is equally a violation of defendants' rights to effective assistance of counsel if lawyer's bad advice results in the rejection of a plea bargain that would have resulted in a more favorable sentence than the outcome of a subsequent jury trial or guilty plea.
 While this can often be hard to prove, it is best to discuss any plea bargain or possible appeal with an experienced attorney.

 Can You Appeal a Plea Bargain?
 Important Supreme Court Cases

 Getting a bad deal can be more than just inconvenient for you; it can impact your future.
 If you believe you entered into a plea bargain without fully understanding your sentence or you simply have questions about your plea, it is best to speak with an attorney right away to preserve your right to an appeal.
-Contact an experienced criminal defense attorney today and get a free case review.
+Contact an experienced criminal defense attorney today.